socomsystems/documentation/user_manual/session_management.rst

 The behaviour of device-specific passwords during changes of the main password changed in different versions of Nextcloud.

-Up to Nextcloud 13
+Up to cyfrSpaces 13
 	Device-specific passwords are removed on password change and also are removed once they are not valid anymore if an external user backend is used.

-Nextcloud 14
+cyfrSpaces 14
 	For local user backend the device-specific passwords are updated properly and continue to work.
 For external user backends (like LDAP/AD) the device-specific passwords are still removed.

-Starting with Nextcloud 15
+Starting with cyfrSpaces 15
 	For password changes in external user backends the device-specific passwords are marked as invalid and once a login of the user account with the main password happens all device-specific passwords are updated and work again.